The Dracaena Massangeana is also known as the Corn Plant or the happy plant because of its simple nature of this plant.

 During the winter season, you should stop fertilizing your plant as it is not in its growing season.
 Once October starts, do not fertilize your plant until April.

 Dracaena Massangeana needs to be repotted in a larger pot (2 inches larger) after every year or two, with fresh potting mix.
-When you repot your Dracaena Massangeana, you need to make sure you carefully lift your plant from the base and then put it in its new container.
+When you repot your Dracaena Massangeana, you must carefully lift your plant from the base and then put it in its new container.

-Damages can occur to your plant when repotting, which is why it is important to be extremely careful with it.
+Damages can occur to your plant when repotting, so it is important to be extremely careful.
 When you repot your Dracaena Massangeana, you need to:

 - Take a new pot, slightly larger than the previous one.